How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing an alternative code that checks the size of the disks.
-The results are highlighted.
+Screenshot showing an alternative code that checks the size of the disks with the results highlighted.

 To add the new disk, you can use PowerShell, the Azure CLI, or the Azure portal.
 For more information, see Attach a data disk to a Linux VM.